Hamzat-A1/Hamzat-A1/README.md

 - Hi, I’m Sulaimon Hamzat
-- I’m interested in UI Design
+- I’m interested in Web Development and UI/UX Design
-- I’m currently learning HTML, CSS and Php
-- I’m looking to work on UI Designing
+- I’m looking to work on Web Development
 - Email me: Sulaymanhamz@gmail.com

-I am a Performance-oriented interface designer with a good understanding of technologies I have knowledge in Design Development and Optimization
+An intermediate Web Developer with a good understanding of technologies.
+I also have knowledge in Design Development and Optimization